oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 **NOTE:** Our demo repository uses React `^18.2.0` and React Scripts `5.0.1`.

-## Setup the PostgreSQL Docker instance
+## Set up the PostgreSQL Docker instance

 1. In your project's root directory, create a file `docker-compose.yml`:
 {% raw %}